 Information Technology is revolutionising our society, from business and health, to manufacturing and entertainment.
 IT underlies scientific discoveries and medical breakthroughs, helps develop innovative new products and services, and is central to many aspects of modern life.

-The Master of Engineering (Software) will provide you with a formal qualification in software engineering at the Masters level.
+The Master of Engineering (Software) leads to a formal qualification in software engineering at the Masters level.

-The Master of Engineering is professionally recognised under two major accreditation frameworks — EUR-ACE® and the Washington Accord (through Engineers Australia).
-Graduates can work as chartered professional engineers throughout Europe, and as professional engineers in the 13 countries of the Washington Accord.
+The Master of Engineering is professionally recognised under two major accreditation frameworks — EUR-Inf® and the Washington Accord (through Engineers Australia).
+Graduates can work as professional engineers throughout Europe, and as professional engineers in the 13 countries of the Washington Accord.

 Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom